MarkezN/MOOCJavaHelsinkiSolutions/README.md

-# MOOCJavaHelsinkiSolutions
-My solutions to MOOC java exercises
+My solutions to University of Helsinky's MOOC Java exercises which consists of 12 week program in 2 parts